-On versions of Debian released after April 2023, it is no longer possible to use pip to install packages onto your system.
+On versions of Debian released after April 2023, it is no longer possible by default to use pip to install packages onto your system.
 Unfortunately, you will need to use the replacement pipx command instead, which places installed packages in an isolated environment.
-This should not negatively affect Reticulum, but installation via this method is not fully tested yet.
+This should not negatively affect Reticulum, but will not work for including and using Reticulum in your own scripts and programs.

 '''

 Install pipx

 sudo apt install pipx

-Make installed programs available on the command line pipx ensurepath
+Make installed programs available on the command line

+pipx ensurepath

 Install Reticulum

 pipx install rns

 '''